pookiepew/Docker-MongoDB-replica-set/README.md

+## I'll update regarding the mongo image asap - you need to create an image with a keyfile inside.

 ## Docker swarm MongoDB replica set

 This is mainly a repo to deploy a MongoDB replica set for test & development